 A popular time for people to plan a weekly break in Edinburgh.
 It’s also the month when there is a major fundraiser in Edinburgh as the Moonwalk Scotland comes to town.
 As veteran Moonwalkers of years gone by (two half-Marathons and one full), we’d be very happy to welcome you to Walk the Walk in Edinburgh.
 Just remember to include plenty of flights of stairs in your training because Edinburgh has some hilly sections!

-As Craigwell Cottage is only a short walk from Edinburgh’s main railway station, Waverley, people often use a stay here as a base to make trips further afield.
-A favourite review from a Harry Potter fan who stayed at Craigwell Cottage in June a few years back showed just how much this family managed to see in a week’s stay here.
+Edinburgh is also a destination for Harry Potter Fans.
+A favourite review from a Harry Potter fan who stayed in June a few years back showed just how much this family managed to see in a week’s stay here.

 In early July it’s a time for us to say Edinburgh really is magic as the Edinburgh International Magic Festival comes to town.
 The Edinburgh Jazz and Blues Festival takes place during the second half of July.